-Thayer Scale, with seventy years of experience, offers the broadest range of loss in weight feeder systems of any manufacturer.
+Thayer Scale, with over seventy years of experience, offers the broadest range of loss in weight feeder systems of any manufacturer.
 Each of its high-performing feeders provides precision-class accuracy and repeatability in demanding and strenuous process environments.
 All Thayer Scale feeders offer integrated material agitation zones, specialized auger designs and a wide range of proprietary feed algorthims to ensure reliable feeding of difficult materials.
 When paired with one of Thayer Scale’s rugged, counterbalanced platform or cable scales, the combination is a robust gravimetric feeding solution that integrates seamlessly into existing plant processes.

 Thayer Scale’s loss-in-weight feeders incorporate a volumetric feeding subsystem designed to provide consistent, reliable metering of the target material at desired flow rates.
 (Flow rates may be as low as two grams/minute and as high as 100,000 pounds/hour.)
 To this volumetric feeder, we pair a fully mass-counterbalanced platform or cable scale designed to provide maximum signal and ensure accurate, reliable weight measurement in the most difficult operating conditions.
 We offer a powerful set of proprietary add-on accessories designed to solve problematic flow issues, such as bridging, flushing, adhesion, and cohesion.
 In addition, our instrumentation has powerful software routines specifically aimed at optimizing a feeder’s performance, such as output compensation, disturbance control, linearization, density compensation during refill, temperature compensation, and automated calibrations.